Anzac Day Cup: 2025

+Head-to-head

 Ashton-Collier Medal

-In 2013, the Ashton-Collier Medal was introduced as the award for player of the match.
-The award was named in honour of Ferris Ashton and Bill Collier, World War II veterans and former players of Eastern Suburbs and St George respectively.
+In 2013, the Ashton-Collier Spirit of ANZAC Medal was introduced as the award for player of the match.
+The award was named in honour of Ferris Ashton and Bill Collier, World War II veterans and former players of Eastern Suburbs and St. George respectively.
+A previous award, simply titled the Spirit of ANZAC Medal, was awarded between 2010 and 2012.
+Winners were Dragons players Darius Boyd (2010 and 2011) and Ben Hornby (2012).